ErinMorelli/em-beer-manager/README.txt

 = What's the difference between `show_profile` and `show_extras`? =

 The `show_profile` setting refers to all the content in the "Beer Profile" information stored for each beer.
 This includes ABV, IBU, Hops, Malts, Additions, and Yeast.
-The `show_extras` setting refers to the "Additional Notes" and "Availability" information stored for each beer.
+The `show_extras` setting refers to the "More Beer Information" content stored for each beer.

 = Why isn't the Untappd checkin button hidden when I set `show_extras` to false? =